Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 I. The Embedded Analytics Advantage

 II.
-Build vs Buy Framework
+Build vs Buy Procurement Analytics: The 12–18 Month Math

-True Cost of Building
+True cost of building

-Timeline: 12-18 months
+Timeline: 12–18 months to production-ready.

 Resources: